did you know?

 - ~ Sheridans Butcher in Ballater is by Royal appointment.
 Great for game, beef and sausages of all flavours made on the premises.

-- ~ Chambers Bakers in Ballater; a must try is their Balmoral Bread, my kids love it!
+- ~ Byron Bakers in Ballater; a must try is their Balmoral Bread, my kids love it!
 Also good for picnic lunches with a very retro selection of cakes, tray bakes and freshly made sandwiches.
 Also try their steak scotch pies, just the job after climbing a Munro.

 - ~ For the Freshest Fish: There are many fish vans that flee about Deeside on a regular daily base that come from Arbroath, Montrose and Gourdan on the coast.
 They stop and sell from the back of their van, so keep a look out!
+Look out for The Skipper and his wife who can be found by the butcher on a Wednesday at approx 2.00pm.
+Ask in Menzies for further information.
+Fresh from Johnshaven south of Stonehaven.
+Lobster and Crab can be preordered.

 Outdoor Activities & Scenic Drives